hoangbv15/android-charge-limiter/README.md

 - For most people most of the time, we only need to use about half of our battery capacity before we gain access to a plug.
 - Nowadays, many phones (even iPhones) have a charge limit function built-in.
 You don't need to sit there and watch.

 This script is for the Android phones that still do not provide a charge limit function, such as Pixel phones.
-Or if your favourite custom rom somehow lacks the feature, for instance, the stock OS of the Fairphone 5 has it but LineageOS does not.
+Or if your favourite custom rom somehow lacks the feature, for instance, the stock OS of the Fairphone 5 has it but LineageOS for Fairphone 5 does not.

 ## Prerequisites
 - Install `uhubctl`.
 Refer to the [github repo](https://github.com/mvp/uhubctl) for installation steps.